 Club Bows can be hired for the small fee of £1 per session.
-There is an honesty box near the Signing-in Book.
-There are club recurve bows, compound bows and longbows.
+There is an honesty box near the Sign-in Book.
+There are club recurve, compound, flat bows and longbows.

 RCA also has a limited supply of "first bows" which may be rented from the Club.